microsoft/Ironclad/README.md

 -   Distributed build has not been regression tested (may no longer work).

--   Whitespace differences are likely to reduce caching effectiveness.
+-   Whitespace differences across developers are likely to reduce caching effectiveness (use `--enforce-whitespace` option to have NuBuild reject files with problems).

 -   Linux support is untested.